-We’re not a public utility, so we’ll tell you what the big deal is.
+I’m not a public utility, so I’ll tell you what the big deal is.
 Or, better yet, show you.

 The utility had always patrolled its pipeline, and it was well aware of the 19 oak trees growing along the street 40 inches above the pipe.
 But when new evidence showed that tree roots could cause catastrophic pipeline failures, the gas utility announced it intended to cut down the trees.

 The property owners, who probably had never bothered to read all of the boring stuff in their deeds that followed the “Know all Men by These Presents …” part, were outraged.
 They complained that the gas utility shouldn’t be allowed to cut the trees now, because it hadn’t ever bothered to before.
 This argument is called “laches,” based in the old legal maxim that “equity aids the vigilant.”
 Or, as some like to say, “Don’t sit on your rights.”
 The owners argued that the gas company had ever tried to remove the trees before, and – 40 years after obtaining the easement – it should not be allowed to do so now.

 What’s more, the owners contended, the gas company couldn’t really prove the 19 trees were hurting anything.